- We do not collect personally identifiable information (PII) about you unless you choose to provide that information to us.

 You can block cookies from your computer by opting out .
 Blocking session cookies from your computer will not affect your access to the content and tools on our websites.
 Blocking multi-session or persistent cookies may affect the personalization of the information on these websites.

 Demographic and Interest Data

-On some portions of our website we have enabled Universal Analytics (UA), and other third-party software (listed below), to provide aggregate demographic and interest data of our visitors.
-This information cannot be used to identify you as an individual.
-While these tools are used by some websites to serve advertisements, HHS only uses them to measure demographic data.
-HHS has no control over advertisements served on other websites.
-For each listed software, we have included links to Web pages where you can opt-out of having these tools collect data and/or serve you interest-based advertising.
+On some portions of our website, we have enabled Google's Universal Analytics (UA) and other third-party software (listed below) to provide aggregate demographic and interest data of our visitors.
+While some websites use these tools to present you with advertisements, HHS only uses them to measure demographic data.
+HHS has no control over advertisements presented to you on other websites.
+This means that third-party vendors, including Google, may show you public health campaign advertisements created by HHS and its agencies on non-government websites based on your visits to HHS websites.
+For the software listed below, we have included links to the company's websites where you can opt-out of having these tools collect data and/or serve you interest-based advertising.

-Widgets: HHS offers widgets that provide specific HHS site content to any website where the widget code is implemented.
-You can install an HHS widget on any website simply by using adding the HHS provided code to a website’s source HTML code.
-If you choose to install HHS widgets, they will not collect any type of Personally Identifiable Information from you.
+Widgets: HHS offers widgets that provide specific HHS site content to any website that includes the widget code.
+You can install an HHS widget on any website simply by adding the HHS-provided code to a website's source HTML code.
+If you choose to install HHS widgets, they will not collect any type of personally identifiable information (PII) from your websites visitors.

-For site security purposes and to ensure that this service remains available to all users, we use software programs to monitor traffic to identify unauthorized attempts to upload or change information or otherwise cause damage.
-In the event of law enforcement investigations and as part of any required legal process, information from these sources may be used to help identify an individual.
+In order to maintain website security and ensure HHS websites are available to the public, we use software programs to monitor traffic and identify unauthorized attempts to upload or change information or otherwise cause damage to HHS websites.
+Law enforcement may use information from these tools to help identify an individual in the event of investigations and as part of any required legal process.